 - In a large bowl, beat the eggs, sugar and vanilla until thick and lemon-colored, about 4 minutes.
 Combine the flour, baking powder and salt; add to egg mixture.
 Beat on low speed just until combined.
 Beat in milk and butter.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut into squares.
 Cover and freeze overnight.